 Why look at your clients accounts?

-By looking at the accounts your client has, you can get the high-level view of their current assets and liabilities.
+By looking at the accounts your client has, you can get a high-level view of their current assets and liabilities.
 It's the first step for your risk analysis, and it'll allow you to retrieve:

 - The current balance of their credit cards